pa2si/portfolio/README.md

-v 0.1.3
+v 0.1.4

 new:

-- new link for CMS site
+- removed social media links from navbar and footer

 what's done: